zowe/docs-site/docs/user-guide/configure-xmem-server.md

 :::important
 The cross memory `ZWESISTC` task starts and stops the `ZWESASTC` task as needed. **Do not start the `ZWESASTC` task manually.**
 :::

+## Next step

+After you complete the installation and configuration of the Zowe cross memory server, the next step is to [configure certificates](./configure-certificates).